-Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking METFORMIN AN.
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking AURO-METFORMIN.

-METFORMIN AN helps most people with diabetes but it may have unwanted side effects in some people.
+AURO-METFORMIN helps most people with diabetes but it may have unwanted side effects in some people.

 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
-You may need medical treatment if you get some of the side effects.
+You may need medical attention if you get some of the side effects.